jenkinsci/conjur-credentials-plugin/README.md

       resource: !webservice status
 ```

-Save the policy as `authn-jwt-jenkins.yml` and use the Conjur CLI to load the policy into `root`:
+Save the policy as `authn-jwt-jenkins.yml` and use the Secrets Manager CLI to load the policy into `root`:

 ```
 conjur policy load -f /path/to/file/authn-jwt-jenkins.yml -b root
 ```

-Using the Conjur CLI populate the variables as follows:
+Using the Secrets Manager CLI populate the variables as follows:

 Populate the `token-app-property` variable with the name of the claim that you received from the Jenkins admin, for example `jenkins_name`